Hello, friends. I’m back with another simple DIY decor project that I’ve put together for my daughter’s room. An adorable hair bow holder.

 I really love the finished product.

 It works so well in her new room, and we now have a space for all her bows.
+(Click here to see the full room reveal.)
 I think there’s even a bit of room to fit a few more on.
 You know, just in case…. 😉